 Anyone walking outside today in Toronto will notice that it is hot and muggy out.
 This heat made me think about businesses and how some server rooms are awfully too warm.
-Since a server houses all important data and controls most technology functions for operations it is important to keep the room chilly for computer components generate a large amount of heat.
+Since a server houses all important data and controls most technology functions for operations it is important to keep the room chilly for computer components generate a large amount of heat, people use this servers for different purposes, from business systems to host websites for keep information and reviews as the omega 9000 juicer reviews for example.
 When your equipment overheats it can increase the chance of a crash or other issues.
 The worst effect I have seen with heat and technology is a server that would not start because it was so hot, the microchips inside melted.
 Long term heat issues can even cause damage to your hardware.

 Here are some best practices for keeping your expensive technology cool.

 Keeping room for air flow around desktops and servers is important.
 You will want to give your hardware several inches of space around the air vents on the sides, front, and back.
 Keeping vents clear is crucial when it comes to the stability and longevity of a server or desktop.
 Air typically gets sucked in through the front and expelled out the back in order to cool the extremely hot components inside; when positioning several machines in a small area you will want to make sure they are facing the same way for the best airflow.

 Server racks let you mount your servers vertically, saving space and promoting good airflow.
 Some racks even have built-in cooling systems.
 One important piece of advice for server racks: if there are empty areas on the rack (where additional servers would go) cover them up with blanking panels.
 This will make airflow more efficient.

 Dust, hair, carpet fibers, and other gunk can clog up fans, insulate electronics, and cause all sorts of issue for your hardware.
 Keeping the area around your mission-critical equipment is very important, and having a technician dust out servers every few months will improve the lifespan of your hardware.